 Are you considering pursuing a career in phlebotomy?
-If you answered “yes”, then congratulations!
 A career as a Phlebotomist can be a very rewarding one.
-However, before you decide to embark on this exciting journey, it is very important to make sure that this career is the right fit for your personality in order to ensure that you will excel and succeed as a Phlebotomist.
-To help you decide if a career as a Phlebotomist is right for you we have compiled a list of the 5 qualities that every phlebotomist should have.
+However, before you decide to embark on this exciting journey, it is very important to make sure that you have qualities of a phlebotomist and that this career is the right fit for your personality in order to ensure that you will excel.
+To help you decide if a career as a phlebotomist is right for you we have compiled a list of phlebotomy skills you should have.

-Detail oriented.
+3. Detail oriented.
 Phlebotomists must draw the correct vials of blood for the tests ordered, track vials of blood, and enter data into a database.
 Attention to detail is a must; otherwise, specimens may be misplaced or lost, or a patient may be injured.
-It is also especially important for Phlebotomists to keep their work environment clean and organized in order to avoid confusion or causing infection and other complications.
+It is also especially important for Phlebotomists to keep their work environment clean and organized in order to avoid confusion and reduce the risk of infection.